Riley-D-1/Software-Assement-Task-2/rules.md

 If one player plays a number card and the other an ability:
 - The player who played the ability gets the abilities effect
-- The player with the number card deals damage to the other player
+- The player with the number card deals damage to the other player's hp

 If both play a number card :
 - Compare face value